-C. Transfers from Out-of-State Schools
+C. Transfers from Out-of-State or Out-of-Country Schools

-- 1. Students who transfer from an out-of-state or out-of-country school must meet age requirements for admission to Florida public schools. - 2.
+- 1. Students who transfer from an out-of-state or out-of-country school must meet age requirements for admission to Florida public schools.
+The grade placement shall be age appropriate for English Language Learners (ELLs). - 2.
 Students who transfer from an out-of state school/country who met the age requirements in that state/country, may be admitted if parent/guardians provide documentation of: - a. status as legal residents of that state/country at the time of their child's enrollment - b. child's date of birth - c. immunization - d. a medical examination completed within the last twelve months e. an official transcript or letter from school authorities which shows a record of attendance, academic information, and grade placement of the student